 - If outside assessors know more and can see more than the operators of the business, these operators need to be trained and/or educated more than assessed.
 The effectiveness of the training may be assessed but not so much for an annual re-certification of the operation, but for operator re-training purposes until adequate operator proficiency precludes annual external coaching.

 - Customers who rely on certificates without carefully examining the supplied products take no less risk than customers who are committed to carefully examining supplied products without requiring outside certificates.

-- External corroboration over a short assessment window provides no greater credibility than where the supplied product credibly and consistently proves to be safe, meets regulatory and quality requirements.
+- External corroboration over a short assessment window provides no greater credibility than the supplied product that credibly and consistently proves to be safe, meets regulatory and quality requirements.